tigattack/blog.tiga.tech/content/contact.md

 author = "tigattack"
 +++

-The best place to contact me is on Discord at `tigattack <hash> 7987`.
+The best place to contact me is on Discord at `tigattack`.

 I'm also available at `blog <at> tiga <dot> tech`, but responses may be slower.